Copeland Creek Riparian Restoration Exercise Project

 Project Description: Physical activity is a significant part of watershed restoration.
 Volunteer work crews clean up refuse, maintain paths, plant natives, and remove invasive species.
 These activities can potentially benefit the health of the participants.
 This project examines the effects of self-paced restoration activities on heart rate and metabolism.
 We explore the importance of the type and duration of activity.
 Often gym sessions or other traditional forms of activity last 45 minutes to 1.5 hours, but every day activities like gardening can be an all day event.

 Project Faculty: Bulent Sokmen (Kinesiology)

-Partners: Sonoma County Water Agency, City of Rohnert Park (Susan Haydon), SSU Preserves (Suzanne DeCoursey)
+Partners: Sonoma County Water Agency, City of Rohnert Park (Susan Haydon), Center for Environmental Inquiry (Suzanne DeCoursey)

 Participating Courses: Physiology of Exercise (KIN 360) - 6 students